wenhaoq20/Spendy/README.md

 Next Steps: Will focus on developing the user account management backend.

 ### Johanan
-Contributions: Developed the initial frontend layout and design.
+Contributions: Developed the initial frontend layout and design.</br>
 Next Steps: Will work on enhancing the UI/UX design for expense tracking.

 ### Sean
-Contributions: Outlined the ERD and planned the database schema.
+Contributions: Outlined the ERD and planned the database schema.</br>
 Next Steps: Will implement the expense management and categorization features.

 ### Wenhao
-Contributions: Set up the basic server and API endpoints.
+Contributions: Set up the basic server and API endpoints.</br>
 Next Steps: Will focus on integrating financial calculations and budget tracking functionalities.
 How to Contribute
 Please refer to our CONTRIBUTING.md for guidelines on how to contribute to this project.
 Make sure to pull the latest changes from the main branch before starting your work and push your branches with meaningful commit messages.